-- Provide health service encounters to 55,500 infants, children, and adolescents. - Increase EPSDT screening for Medicaid-eligible children in county health departments by 1%. - Provide adolescent health education and awareness information to approximately 8,000 youth through community initiatives. - Offer counseling and referral services to 99% of families who have experienced a death due to SIDS, as identified from death certificates.
+- Provide health service encounters to 58,110 infants, children, and adolescents. - Increase EPSDT screening for Medicaid-eligible children in county health departments by 1%. - Provide adolescent health education and awareness information to approximately 20,000 adolescents through community initiatives.

+• Offer counseling and referral services to 99% of families who have experienced a death due to SIDS, as identified from death certificates.